NoteDraw

 • Active pen and watercolor buttons use their current brush color as the button background.

-• The palette has common color swatches plus an advanced color picker entry.
+• The palette has common color swatches plus an advanced color picker entry, and applies color changes to selected elements.

 • Toolbar positioning stays below the Obsidian view header while scrolling.